 Most often we find they indicate that the person displaying the sticker has gone through a Safe Zone training and wants to communicate to others that they are open to talking about and being supportive of LGBTQ (Lesbian, Gay, Bisexual, Transgender, and Queer/Questioning +) individuals and identities.

-Why do people do Safe Zone trainings?
+Why do people ATTEND Safe Zone trainings?

-LGBTQ folks sometimes question whether they will feel safe, welcomed, or supported in a new environment.
+One common one is that LGBTQ+ folks sometimes question whether they will feel safe, welcomed, or supported in a new environment.
 Displaying Safe Zone stickers and demonstrating you went to a training can communicate to others the commitment you’re making to creating LGBTQ-inclusive environments.

 How do I become a Safe Zone / make my organization a Safe Zone?

-We would encourage you not to call your organization a “safe zone” but instead to think strategically about ways to get everyone organization Safe Zone trained so they as individuals have a personal connection and understanding of the material.
+We would encourage you not to call your organization a “Safe Zone” but instead to think strategically about ways to get everyone organization Safe Zone trained so they as individuals have a personal connection and understanding of the material.
 If you want folks to know your organization is LGBTQ-inclusive, welcoming, and affirming, we encourage you to start with that statement and then invite folks to hold you accountable through feedback.

 Where can I get Safe Zone Trained?